ansible/awx/docs/tasks.md

 For more information, visit the [Jobs page](https://docs.ansible.com/ansible-tower/latest/html/userguide/jobs.html) of the Ansible Tower User Guide.

-Below are specific details regarding each type of unified job that can be run in AWX/Tower.
+Below are specific details regarding each type of unified job that can be run in AWX.

 #### Run Ad Hoc Command